-Scheduling of events and activities is done on a firstcome, first-served basis.
+Scheduling of events and activities is done on a first-come, first-served basis.
 Students will be given preference in the Student Center when rooms are available.
-Reservation request forms may be obtained from the Department of damage of any University property, and damages shall be charged to the individuals or groups using a facility at the time damages occur.

-Leadership and Student Development located in the Student Center, Suite 245.
+Reservation request forms may be obtained from the Department of Student Leadership and Student Engagement located in the Student Center, Suite 245.
 Reservations for food service should be made with the University's contracted food service vendor.
 Food will not be permitted in the academic lounges, study rooms and classrooms.

 Groups or individuals reserving space in University facilities shall be responsible for the behavior of their members and guests.
-Individuals or groups shall be responsible for any negligent
+Individuals or groups shall be responsible for any negligent damage of any University property, and damages shall be charged to the individuals or groups using a facility at the time damages occur.